kwebio/shoebox/README.md

 ShoeBox is a [Kotlin](http://kotlinlang.org/) library for object persistence that supports change observers.

 ShoeBox was created as a persistence layer for [Kweb](http://kweb.io/) applications, motivated by the lack of simple persistence mechanisms that support observation.
-However, ShoeBox is standalone and has no dependency on Kweb.
+However, ShoeBox does not depend on Kweb.

 ### Features
 * Semantics similar to MutableMap